 The Number One Mistake Even Good Moms Make

-Whether you’ve been a mom for 2 days or 20 years, it’s almost a guarantee that you’ve fallen into the number one trap we parents all make on a daily basis.
+Whether you’ve been a mom for 2 days or 20 years, it’s almost a guarantee that you’ve fallen into the number one trap we as parents (and deep down good moms) all make on a daily basis.
 Comparison.

 Comparing yourself with other moms, comparing your kids with other kids, or better yet comparing your kids with each other, we’ve all done it.
 Starting with pregnancy, even – we compare how we feel, how we look and best of all, how much weight we gain.
 For example, I would subconsciously (or consciously, I guess) compare how much weight I’ve gained versus all the other pregnant moms I had seen, read about, heard about, etc. Have you seen that skinny pregnant model on instagram?
 She doesn’t even look pregnant!